in28minutes/in28minutes.github.io/_posts/2017-12-01-spring-boot-and-jpa-hibernate-with-h2.md

 values(10002,'Ravi', 'A1234568');
 ```

-When the application reloads you would see following statements in the log indicating that the sql files are picked up
+When the application reloads you would see following statements in the log indicating that the sql files are picked up.

 ```
 Executing SQL script from URL [file:/in28Minutes/git/spring-boot-examples/spring-boot-2-jdbc-with-h2/target/classes/data.sql]
 ```

-<After App Reload> When you login to H2 Console (http://localhost:8080/h2-console) you can see that the student table is created and the data is populated.
+After App Reload, When you login to H2 Console (http://localhost:8080/h2-console) you can see that the student table is created and the data is populated.

 ![Image](/images/H2-Console-With-Student.png "H2 Console With Student")

 ## Create Repository class to Read Student information